jimuflow/jimuflow/docs/en/manual/web_element_capture_tool.md

 Users can also re-capture elements using Ctrl + Left Click or Shift + Left Click, or click the "Validate Element" button to find and highlight matching elements on the current web page to verify if the element is correct.

+Clicking on the element node can search for and highlight the corresponding element in the current webpage.

 The element preview interface allows users to view a screenshot of the element, as shown below:

 ![Element Preview Interface](web_element_capture_tool_preview_element.png)